Home/WNBA

 Is Stephanie White's emotional press conference a sign of deeper issues within the WNBA coaching world?

-Every now and then, the WNBA world proves the uncertainty that exists in the women’s professional basketball league, and Stephanie White’s case is another such instance.
-Despite having a contract that runs through the 2025 season, White might not be “expected to return to coach the Sun in 2025,” according to her latest media availability.
+Every now and then, the WNBA world proves the uncertainty that exists in women’s professional basketball.
+And Connecticut Sun head coach Stephanie White’s case is another such instance.
+Despite having a contract that runs through the 2025 season, the coach might not be “expected to return to coach the Sun in 2025,” as reported by Annie Costabile of the Chicago Sun-Times On October 9.
+But that is not because of what has been flying for quite some time.

 ADVERTISEMENT